vspenubarthi/SyncTesting_2/README.md

 #Replace local_num with some number (I used 1337)
 python -m http.server [local_num]
 ```

+This is another test line to see how this would work with the updating of two repositories.
 This is a test edit to see how this goes.
 This is another test line to make sure that this is adding properly.
 Then, in your browser, go to http://localhost:1337/index.html, where you can replace the *1337* portion of the URL with your *local_num* that you selected earlier.